jugonzal/lectures/w2d2-webservers-101/README.md

 </form>
 ```

-and then using the `body-parser` library to get those values
+you'll need to create a POST route on your server and use the `body-parser` library to get those values

 ```javascript
 const bodyParser = require('body-parser');